 Step 3: Awarding Funding

-- Applicants will hear back from the WSCC if their initiatives are being funded or not by November 1, or the following weekday if November 1 falls on a weekend or holiday.
+- Applicants will hear back from the WSCC if their initiatives are being funded or not by November 30, 2026.

-- Successful applicants will work with the Funding Program Administrator to finalize a contribution agreement and payment plan by December 15, 2025.
+- Successful applicants will work with the OHS Funding Program Administrator to finalize a contribution agreement and payment plan by mid-December 2026.

 2025-2026 Funding Program Initiatives